-Common Stock Class T Common Stock Class S Common Stock Class D Common Stock Class I Selling commissions and dealer manager fees (% of transaction price) up to 3.5% up to 3.5% up to 1.5% Stockholder servicing fee (% of NAV) 0.85% 0.85% 0.25%
+Common Stock Class T Common Stock Class S Common Stock Class D Common Stock Class I Selling commissions and dealer manager fees (% of transaction price) up to 3.5% up to 3.5% up to 1.5% Stockholder servicing fee (% of NAV) 0.85% 0.85% 0.25% -

 For Class S shares sold in the primary offering, investors will pay upfront selling commissions of up to 3.5% of the transaction price.
 For Class T shares sold in the primary offering, investors will pay upfront selling commissions of up to 3.0% of the transaction price and upfront dealer manager fees of 0.5% of the transaction price, however such amounts may vary at certain participating broker-dealers, provided that the sum will not exceed 3.5% of the transaction price.
 For Class D shares sold in the primary offering, investors will pay upfront selling commissions of up to 1.5% of the transaction price.
+For Class D shares sold in the primary offering, investors will pay upfront selling commissions of up to 1.5% of the transaction price.
 Prior to February 4, 2020, no upfront selling commissions were paid on Class D shares.
 There are no upfront selling commissions or dealer manager fees with respect to Class I shares.

 The Dealer Manager, a registered broker-dealer affiliated with the Advisor, serves as the dealer manager for our public offering and is entitled to receive stockholder servicing fees of 0.85% per annum of the aggregate NAV for Class T shares and Class S shares.
 For Class T shares such stockholder servicing fee includes a representative stockholder servicing fee of 0.65% per annum, and a dealer stockholder servicing fee of 0.20% per annum, of the aggregate NAV for the Class T shares, however, with respect to Class T shares sold through certain participating broker-dealers, the representative stockholder servicing fee and the dealer stockholder servicing fee may be other amounts, provided that the sum of such fees will always equal 0.85% per annum of the NAV of such shares.
-For Class D shares, the Dealer Manager is entitled to a stockholder servicing fee equal to 0.25% per annum of the aggregate NAV for the Class D shares.
-There is no stockholder servicing fee with respect to Class I shares.
+For Class D shares, the Dealer Manager is entitled to a stockholder servicing fee equal to 0.25% per annum of the aggregate NAV for the Class I shares.
 For the year ended December 31, 2023, the ratio of the cost of raising equity capital to the gross amount of equity capital raised was approximately 0.5%.